 By giving workers the knowledge and skills, they need to do their jobs well, augmented reality (AR) technologies can help manufacturers overcome a labor shortage.
 Digital technology is used in AR systems to superimpose virtual visuals over the physical environment and give workers interactive, real-time feedback.

-Companies in the manufacturing sector can reduce their reliance on human labor and increase productivity and efficiency by investing in automation and robotics as it seems to be perfect manpower shortage solution.
+Companies in the manufacturing sector can reduce their reliance on human labor and increase productivity and efficiency by investing in automation and robotics as it seems to be the perfect manpower shortage problem.
 By automating time-consuming and repetitive processes, automation can help employers save on labor expenses by freeing up staff time for more difficult and important work.
 Automation can also help to increase work consistency and precision, lowering the chance of errors and improving the quality of the finished product.
 The use of Augmented Reality (AR) can also be used to train employees on how to operate and maintain automated systems, reducing the need for additional human labor.
+These labor shortage solutions not only address immediate workforce challenges but also position companies for sustainable growth and competitiveness.

 Manufacturing companies can lower their workforce requirements by outsourcing non-core tasks like logistics and warehousing.
 Companies can concentrate on their key skills, such as production and product development, and lower the number of personnel needed to conduct non-essential jobs by outsourcing these functions.
 This can save expenditures and help with labor shortages.